Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 You can become a CADCA2 after being a CADCA1 for at least 8 months.
 In that time, you’ll also need to complete:

 - 400 hours of work related to substance abuse disorder counseling.
 Internships also count.
-80 hours must be dedicated solely to counseling and must be completed under the direct supervision of your supervisor.
+Eighty hours must be dedicated solely to counseling and completed under your supervisor’s direct supervision.

 - 70 hours of classroom learning from approved providers.
-20 hours must have been earned in the last two years.
+Twenty hours must have been earned in the last two years.
 This is in addition to hours earned to become a CADCA1.

 After meeting those requirements, you can submit your CADCA2 application, all supporting documents, and a $50 application fee to the ADC.